This white chocolate chai brownie bar cookie brings together oats, chai spices and white chocolate in one decadent dessert!

 - ¼ cup unsalted butter, melted

-- 1 ounce chocolate (semi-sweet or milk), melted and cooled
+- 1 ounce white chocolate, melted and cooled

 - 1 large egg